Multi-modal Speech Transformer Decoders: When Do Multiple Modalities Improve Accuracy?: Abstract

 \section{Abstract}

 Decoder-only discrete-token language models have recently achieved significant success in automatic speech recognition.
 However, systematic analyses of how different modalities impact performance in specific scenarios remain limited.
-In this paper, we investigate the effects of multiple modalities on recognition accuracy on both synthetic and real-world datasets.
-Our experiments suggest that: (1) Integrating more modalities can increase accuracy; in particular, our paper is, to our best knowledge, the first to show the benefit of combining audio, image context, and lip information; (2) Images as a supplementary modality for speech recognition provide the greatest benefit at moderate noise levels, moreover, they exhibit a different trend compared to inherently synchronized modalities like lip movements; (3) Performance improves on both synthetic and real-world datasets when the most relevant visual information is filtered as a preprocessing step.
+In this paper, we investigate the effects of multiple modalities on speech recognition accuracy on both synthetic and real-world datasets.
+Our experiments suggest that: (1) Integrating more modalities can increase accuracy but the benefit depends on the amount of auditory noise.
+We also show for the first time the benefit of combining audio, image context, and lip information in one speech recognition model.
+(2) Images as a supplementary modality for speech recognition provide their greatest benefit at moderate audio noise levels; moreover, they exhibit a different trend compared to inherently synchronized modalities like lip movements.
+(3) Performance improves on both synthetic and real-world datasets when the most relevant visual information is filtered as a preprocessing step.